agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

 ## Global Routing & Design Optimization

 Following Clock Tree Synthesis, the physical design advances to Global Routing.
 The routing engine abstracts the core area into a grid of G-cells and algorithmically assigns coarse routing paths for all 1,347 electrical nets.
 This phase resolves large-scale interconnect topologies, mitigates routing congestion, and performs aggressive timing and power optimizations before detailed track assignment.
+The primary goal of this stage is to achieve design convergence with the best possible Quality of Results (QoR).
+By making an intelligent tradeoff between accuracy and runtime, the routing engine solves a large number of design violations quickly while reserving high-accuracy solver techniques for the most stubborn routing problems.

 ![Global Routing Topology](reports/images/global_route.png)